cypress-io/schema-tools/README.md

     id: 'a368dbfd-08e4-4698-b9a3-b2b660a11835',
   },
 }
-// person100 goes into "schemas", then
+// employee100 goes into "schemas", then
-assertSchema(schemas, formats)('person', '1.0.0')(someObject)
+assertSchema(schemas, formats)('Employee', '1.0.0')(someObject)
 ```

 ## API